adevore/rudy/README.md

 # Rudy

-A Judy array implementation in Rust.
+Rudy is a Judy array implementation in Rust.
 Judy arrays are highly efficient word-to-word or word-to-bit maps that adapt well to different data.
 The reference Judy array implementation provides a word to word map (JudyL), set of words (Judy1), string to word (JudySL) and fixed length byte